 Students planning to take out federal student loans must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA considers the financial situation of both parents and students, including income and assets, to determine how much aid the student might qualify for.

-Money held in a 529 plan, and the plan’s ownership status, comes into play when determining aid eligibility.
+Money held in a 529 plan, and the plan’s ownership status, come into play when determining aid eligibility.
 If the account owner is the student and that student is dependent, or the account owner is the parent of a dependent student, 529 plan funds are treated as a parent’s asset on the FAFSA.
 Any distributions from the plan aren’t considered for aid eligibility.

 What this means, essentially, is that whether you have a 529 custodial plan or an individual 529, the impact on aid eligibility is usually limited unless someone other than a parent or student is the account owner.